-Swiss psychiatrist Carl Jung, originally Sigmund Freud’s follower, developed the analytical psychology approach and expanded on the idea that the unconscious is vital in behavior and personality, not just the personal unconscious but also the collective unconscious.
-He believed that the body, mind, and soul, or the human psyche, are made up of three parts; the collective unconscious, the ego, and the personal unconscious.
-The ego represents the conscious mind; in the personal unconscious, there are memories, even the suppressed ones, and finally, the archetypes are in the collective unconscious.
-The difference between the collective and personal unconscious is that the personal unconscious is unique to each individual.
-In contrast, the collective unconscious contains all the memories that the whole of humanity shares.
+Swiss psychiatrist Carl Jung, originally Sigmund Freud’s follower, developed the idea of archetypes and the analytical psychology approach and expanded on the idea that the unconscious is vital in behavior and personality, not just the personal unconscious but also the collective unconscious.
+He believed that the body, mind, and soul, or the human psyche, are made up of three parts.
+These Carl Jung archetypes are:

 Carl Jung’s Four Major Archetypes

 The four main archetypes identified by Carl Jung represent the union of the conscious and unconscious.
-These archetypes are; the self, the Persona, the animus or anima, and the shadow.
+These archetypes are the Self, the Persona, the Animus or Anima, and the Shadow.
 Here is a detailed analysis of these archetypes.

-The Persona
+1) The Persona Archetype

 A derivation from a Latin word meaning mask, this archetype defines how we present ourselves to others; socially, it shows the different masks we wear when with our families, when at work, and when out with friends, to name a few.
-Based on our upbringing, the environment we are in, and our culture, our Persona takes different forms.
-It reflects our adaptation to our surroundings; we can protect ourselves or fit in depending on the groups and situations and protects the ego from negative images.
+Based on our upbringing, the environment we are in, and our culture, our Persona archetype takes different forms.
+It reflects our adaptation to our surroundings; we can protect ourselves or fit in depending on the groups and situations and protect the ego from negative images.

-The Shadow
+2) The Shadow Archetype

-In this archetype, humans have two sides; the dark and the light.
-While we want to show our light side, we choose to suppress the dark side, which becomes our shadow.
-Contained in the unconscious mind are personality aspects we are unaware of and those we don’t like.
-We can only realize through automatic responses; they arise without warming, more like reflexes.
 The Shadow archetype has our weaknesses, desires, repressed ideas, shortcomings, biases, prejudices, and instincts.
 This archetype represents chaos, wildness, and the unknown and is often referred to as the darker side of the psyche.
-It forms when we attempt to build our PersonaPersona and adapt to societal norms; all the things unacceptable to society and one’s morals form the shadow.
+It forms when we attempt to build our Persona and adapt to societal norms; all the things unacceptable to society and one’s morals form the shadow.
 Some things we repress and are found in the shadow include hate, envy, greed, and aggression.

-According to Jung, this archetype, just like the Persona, can appear in dreams and may take various forms.
+According to Jung, the Shadow archetype, just like the Persona, can appear in dreams and may take various forms.
 It can also appear in visions and may appear as some dark, exotic, or wild figure like a demon, snake, or even a dragon, to name a few.
 We all have this side and often project it onto others as we deny it ourselves.

-The Animus or Anima
+3) The Animus or Anima Archetype

 Anima is a woman, representing the femininity or feminine image in a man’s psyche.
 At the same time, the animus is a man and a representation of the masculine image or masculinity in a woman’s psyche.
 A combination of the animus and anima is referred to as the divine couple or syzygy and represents wholeness, unification, and completion.